mlfoundations/datacomp/README.md

 ### [Optional] Pre-download evaluation datasets

-Pre-downloading evaluation datasets is optional if you have a strong Internet connection; by default, the data will be streamed directly from Huggingface Hub.
+Pre-downloading evaluation datasets is optional if you have a strong Internet connection; by default, the data will be streamed directly from Hugging Face Hub.
 If you wish to download the data, run the following command, replacing `$download_dir` with your desired download path:

 ```
 python download_evalsets.py $download_dir